 Work performed for normal maintenance or improvement of land in agricultural and/or aquacultural use as defined by the Wetlands Protection Act regulations at 310 CMR 10.04.

-3.4 Utilities and Roads

-Maintaining, repairing, or replacing, but not substantially changing or enlarging, an existing and lawfully

-located structure or facility used in the service of the public to provide electric, gas, water, telephone, telegraph, or other telecommunication services, provided that written notice is provided to the Commission or its agent at least 72 hours before the commencement of work, and provided that the work conforms to any performance standards and design specifications in regulations adopted by the Commission.

-3.5 Routine Mowing and Maintenance of Lawns, Gardens, and Landscaped Areas
+3.4 Routine Mowing and Maintenance of Lawns, Gardens, and Landscaped Areas

-These activities shall be exempt from this bylaw provided that these areas were lawfully in existence on the effective date of this bylaw or were created after such date in accordance to any performance standards and design specifications in regulations adopted by the Commission.
+The routine mowing and maintenance of lawns, gardens, and landscaped areas shall be exempt from this bylaw provided that these areas were lawfully in existence on the effective date of this bylaw or were created after such date in accordance to any performance standards and design specifications in regulations adopted by the Commission.

 4. Definitions